 - Otitis Interna: When infections reach the inner ear, there’s a risk of severe damage.
 Your dog may even lose their hearing.

 Here’s the kicker: an infection can move deeper into the ear the longer it persists.
 This is why it’s essential to let your vet treat your dog.
 Inner ear infections are dangerous.
 Untreated, your dog may develop problems with balance, resulting in a condition known as vestibular disease.
 This resembles seizure-like activity.
-(Frightening for you and not exactly fun for you dog)
+(Frightening for you and not exactly fun for your dog)

 Recognizing an Ear Infection